TeYuanLiu/teyuanliu.github.io/_notes/2022-12-06-javascript-type-conversions.md

 ---
-title: "JavaScript 11 - Type conversions"
+title: "JavaScript Info 1.2.7 - Type conversions"
 excerpt: "The three most widely used type conversions are to string, to number, and to boolean."
 categories:
 tags: JavaScript